rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 You can create any other folders and organize your files following any structure you prefer, but it is recommended to stay as close as possible to the default, as this will make things easier when working with a team or asking for help.

 ## Running your application
 ### Running from RhoStudio
+**NOTE: If you have yet to apply your license to your instance of Rhodes / RhoElements, you will be prompted when attempting to build to enter your login credentials to rhomobile.com before you can continue.
+Refer to our [licensing guide](licensing) to learn how to apply your license.**

 To start your application for the first time, right click your project, then click Run As -> Run Configurations...